scott-linder/www/content/post/2014-11-15-vim-rust-and-uzbl.md

 library as well as a few other crates shipped along with it.

-To marry these two seems like a great idea, and I must admit that [someone beat me to the punch there](http://damienradtke.com/vim-view-rustdoc/), but I still don't find this solution complete for most common browsers (e.g. Firefox, Chrome, etc).
+To marry these two seems like a great idea, and I must admit that [someone beat me to the punch there]({{< wayback "http://damienradtke.com/vim-view-rustdoc/"
+>}}), but I still don't find this solution complete for most common browsers (e.g. Firefox, Chrome, etc).

 The problem is that a new browser window or tab will be opened for each search, but this usually just gets in the way.
 You typically want to see just the